-The following is a supplementary rule to the NZJSBA/IJSBA Rule Book as passed by the NZJSBA on the 1st November 2021 and shall remain effective until further notice.
+The following are supplementary rules to the NZJSBA/IJSBA Rule Book as passed by the NZJSBA on the 19th June 2023 and shall remain effective until further notice.

-The following criteria overrides the displacement and craft eligibility criteria as defined under the Ski Grand Prix class ruleset.
+The following criteria overrides the craft eligibility and displacement criteria as defined under the Ski Grand Prix class ruleset.